skielo/log4net.Appenders/README.md

 ## Credits

-**Will Palahnuk** (https://github.com/stemarie) Creator of the component, unfortunately the original project is not longer supported.
+**Karell Ste-Marie** (https://github.com/stemarie) Creator of the component, unfortunately the original project is not longer supported.